Education and work experience

 Dr. Blefari Melazzi has taught at the universities of Roma Sapienza, L’Aquila, Perugia, Roma Tor Vergata.
 He has also taught specialist courses at Scuola Superiore Guglielmo Reiss Romoli, Scuola delle Trasmissioni dell’Esercito Italiano, Istituto Internazionale per gli Alti Studi Scientifici, Ordine degli Ingegneri di Roma and several companies.

-Dr. Blefari-Melazzi served as session chair, member of the Technical Program Committee and TPC chair for IEEE Conferences and as editor for IEEE Journals.
+Dr. Blefari-Melazzi served as session chair, member of the Technical Program Committee, TPC chair and general chair for IEEE Conferences and as editor for IEEE and Elsevier Journals.
 He organized many workshops e.g. on Quality of Service in the Internet, UWB, 4G and 5G issues.

 Dr. Blefari-Melazzi has promoted the research carried out by his group by visiting and by giving invited talks to several research Institutes, including AT&T Bell Laboratories in Holmdel and Murray Hill, NEC Laboratories in Princeton, the Stevens Institute of Technology, New Jersey, USA, the University of Calcutta, India, the Seoul National University, the Korea University, the LG Electronics Laboratories Seoul, Korea, the State University of New York (SUNY) at Buffalo, the Northeastern University, Boston.